vsg-dev/vsgTutorial/2_Foundations/DataTypes.md

 ## vsg::Array3D

-### Dynamic data
+## Dynamic data

-To support synchronizing dynamic data changes with the associated GPU memory the vsg::Data provides the Data::Properities.dataVariance setting that is used to specify the the Data is to be dynamically updated, and a modified count that is used to track updates to the data.
+To support synchronizing dynamic data changes with the associated GPU memory the vsg::Data class provides the Data::Properities.dataVariance setting for specifiying how the data will vary during its lifetime, and a modified count that is used to track updates to the data.
 The options for dataVariance are:

 ~~~ cpp
 enum DataVariance : uint8_t